cds-snc/cppd-medical-report-sails/README.md

 - `npm install`
 - `npm run dev`

-Note that you can use `sails lift` which will also bring up the server, but `npm run dev` runs with `nodemon`, a better change monitor.
+Note that you can use `sails lift` which will also bring up the server, but `npm run dev` runs with `nodemon`, for better file change monitoring.

 There are additional instructions below for getting started with Docker.
 See also sections on [Session store](#redis-session-store) and [Database](#database).

 ## Routing

 To support [Node Starter](https://github.com/cds-snc/node-starter-app)-style bilingual routes, we had to modify the way that routing works in Sails.
 Luckily, Sails provides some really useful ways to modify the underlying framework.
-As such, we've got a custom [hook](https://sailsjs.com/documentation/concepts/extending-sails/hooks) for routes.
+As such, we've created a custom [hook](https://sailsjs.com/documentation/concepts/extending-sails/hooks) for routes.
 The route format is backwards-compatible with the Sails router, and follows this format:

 ```js
   'GET /en/start': {